leanprover/vscode-lean4/vscode-lean4/manual/manual.md

 | :--: |
 | *`simp?` 'Try this' widget* |

+#### Theming

+Some of the colors in the InfoView can be themed with a custom color theme or by configuring the 'Workbench: Color Customization' setting.
+The following components of the InfoView can be themed by setting one of the corresponding theme identifiers to the desired hex color code:
+- `lean4.infoView.hypothesisName`: Accessible hypothesis names
+- `lean4.infoView.inaccessibleHypothesisName`: Inaccessible hypothesis names
+- `lean4.infoView.goalCount`: Number of goals
+- `lean4.infoView.turnstile`: Turnstile (⊢) that separates hypotheses from the goal
+- `lean4.infoView.caseLabel`: Case labels (e.g. `case zero`)

 ### Hovers

 When hovering over parts of the code with the mouse pointer, VS Code will display additional information for that piece of code in a popup panel.
 Specifically: